dlaliberte/bikeshed-intro/index.md

 ...

 1. If the [=really useful object=] is null, then …
-1. If the [=really useful object|RUO=] is not null, then …
+2. If the [=really useful object|RUO=] is not null, then …
 ```

-#### Dfns in WebIDL

-Intermediate objects, not part of the webidl
-Data types.
-structs.  slots older term for structs.

 ## Examples of Different kinds of Specifications

-If you are monkey patching an existing specificationo, ...
+* If you are monkey patching an existing specifications, ...
+* ...

-# References
+# Related Resources

 ## Initial setup

 [Domenic's guide to spec excellence - Docs](http://doc/1cRVD1k-hDBGfLVwTG14P_ZqJLM4d5-Z4vpwYFb_4qks#heading=h.qc07m2oa0jm)